 Dental crowns are more common than you might think.
 According to findings from the American Academy of Implant Dentistry, 15 million people in the United States have crowns put in place of missing teeth.
-Drs.
-Daniel Butensky, Richard Procopio, and David Dersh and the team at the Dental Studios are experienced professionals, so if you think you may need a crown, book an appointment online or call today.
+Dr. Daniel Butensky and the team at the Dental Studios are experienced professionals, so if you think you may need a crown, book an appointment online or call today.
 Our offices are conveniently located in Summit and Westfield, New Jersey.

 A dental crown is also called a "cap."
 It's placed on top of a damaged tooth.
 It is sculpted to the shape of the original tooth and can enhance the tooth's appearance and stability.
 The crown goes over the original tooth and is bonded into place, so the tooth is completely covered, from the gum line up.